GoogleCloudPlatform/gke-gobang-app-example/README.md

     --link backend:backend frontend:v1.0
   ```

 1. Play the game using a CLI client.
-(Unfortunatelly, there's no fancy smartphone client apps at the moment.)
+(Unfortunatelly, no fancy smartphone client app is provided at the moment.)
   ```shell
 $ API_URL=http://localhost:8080/api/v1 client/client.py
 Welcome to Gobang (Five in a Row) game.